Xjph/SFVNetcodeFix/README.md

 ## Don't other stages actually cause lag?
 (Let my beauty intoxicate you.)
 Not really, they mostly just look bad when the game is desynced.
 This is a complicated topic.
-MDZ_Jimmy produced a video a while back claiming that there were no frame drops when running stages, but I think his methodology was flawed.
-Frame drops (measured with frame counters, so no subjectivity or error possible) are visible when running stages on low-spec PCs, even if those low-spec PCs equal or exceed the performance of the PS4.
-So I am pretty sure frame drops are real.
+There is some debate about whether stages actually even cause frame drops; MDZ_Jimmy has provided some evidence that they don't, but I have seen them with frame counters on low spec PCs.
+I think his methodology wasn't perfect and frame drops are still real.

 However, even if the game drops frames, it generally does so by skipping frames, rather than slowing down.
 As a result, stage-induced frame drops do not actually contribute to lag.

+TL;DR please feel free to use stages other than training stage, especially if you use the mod, but even if you don't.

 ## How hard was this to make?
 (I'll finish this in no time!)
 Originally I expected Altimor to make a fixed version, so I didn't even start